dgroomes/typescript-playground/union-types/README.md

       Ok let's try another example...

       It looks like we got a static fact.
 Just return it.
-      Static light fact: The speed of light travels around the world at 7 times per second.
+      Static light fact: The speed of light can circle the world at 7 times per second.
       It looks like we got a dynamic fact.
 Let's inject some dynamism by creating a random number as a basis for the dynamic fact.
       Dynamic square fact: The square of 5 is 25.
       It looks like we got a dynamic fact.
 Let's inject some dynamism by creating a random number as a basis for the dynamic fact.
-      Dynamic square fact: The square of 7 is 49.
+      Dynamic square fact: The square of 4 is 16.
       It looks like we got a dynamic fact.
 Let's inject some dynamism by creating a random number as a basis for the dynamic fact.
-      Dynamic square fact: The square of 8 is 64.
+      Dynamic square fact: The square of 9 is 81.
       ```